Building a GenU (Generative AI Use Cases JP) v5.4 environment compatible with Claude Opus 4.6

 Conclusion

-I've introduced the procedure to add Claude Opus 4.6 to GenU v5.4 and deploy it in the Tokyo region.
-By just adding model definitions to model.ts and changing settings in cdk.json, you can quickly build an environment to try multiple models, including the latest Claude Opus 4.6.
+I've introduced the procedure for adding Claude Opus 4.6 to GenU v5.4 and deploying it in the Tokyo region.
+Just by adding model definitions to model.ts and changing cdk.json settings, you can quickly build an environment to test multiple models, including the latest Claude Opus 4.6.
 After deployment, don't forget to apply security settings like disabling self-signup and IP address restrictions.
-GenU continues to be actively developed, and future versions may include standard support for Claude Opus 4.6.
-Until then, I hope this article's procedure will help with your testing and business applications.
+GenU is being actively developed, and future versions may include standard support for Claude Opus 4.6.
+Until then, I hope the procedures in this article will help with your testing and business applications.